H-Matthews/SFML_Learning/README.md

 # Purpose
 The purpose of this project is to learn fundamental game design techniques while learning SFML and creating a 2D game along the way.

-I will be documenting new concepts related to game design in docs/Game_Design_Techniques.md
+# Documentation
+The docs directory contains class diagrams as well as notes that I've been writing to help flesh out some fundamental concepts.

 # Platforms
 I am going to be using CMake and Github actions for this SFML project.
 For a more in depth look at Platform versions, look at the Actions page.
 My main goal is to create a singleplayer 2D game that behaves almost identically on all Platforms.

 * MacOS 14.6.1
 * Ubuntu 22.04LTS
-* Windows VS2022
+* Windows VS2022, VS2019

-# Building the Application
+# Requirements
+Here you will find all of the necessary third part tools needed to build the application
+- Git
+- CMake

+### Linux Specific Dependencies
 In order to build the application, the CMake script will first pull SFML from github and build into static libraries.
-If you are using linux, you will need specific dependcies in order to build SFML.
+If you are using linux, you will need specific dependencies in order to build SFML.
 They are listed below.

-### Dependencies
-CMake - 3.30.2 (Most Recent version will do)

-### Linux Dependencies for SFML
 On Ubuntu and other Debian-based distros, you can use the following command
 ```
 sudo apt update